n9maple/final_project/readme.md

 ## Pre-trained Models

-The pre-trained model can be accessed via link:https://drive.google.com/drive/folders/1CR-N9encIodLJ7SmQiexBP9y4-LZohhr?usp=sharing.
+The pre-trained model named "final_model" can be accessed via link:https://drive.google.com/drive/folders/1CR-N9encIodLJ7SmQiexBP9y4-LZohhr?usp=sharing.
 Notice that this model is saved with 'joblib' package of python, so it's not guarantee the model can be successfully load with other package.
 In addition, with the pre-trained model, the trainning step can be skiped, but the trainning data (train.csv) is still needee because it will be used in data preprocessing.
 ![](https://i.imgur.com/g4m5wnp.jpg)

 ## Results

-If the submission succeed, the score should be exactly the same as the below:
+If the submission succeeds, the score should be exactly the same as the below:
 ![](https://i.imgur.com/EyC8gZs.jpg)